LCD Home

 GRADUATION REQUIREMENTS

-2. In addition to course work, candidates must complete at least 12-14 hours a week of supervised practicum each semester.
+2. In addition to 48-54 semester hours of course work, candidates must complete at least 12-14 hours a week of supervised practicum each semester.

-3. Candidates must complete a minimum of 400 clock hours of supervised clinical experience in different settings, one of which must be in an elementary or secondary school.
+3. A minimum of 400 clock hours of supervised clinical experience in at least three different settings, one of which must be in an elementary or secondary school.

-4. Candidates must maintain a B or better grade-point average.
+6. Maintenance of a 3.0 or better grade-point average.

 Contents ] About the Program ] Admissions Process ] Course Descriptions ] Sample Course Sequence ] [ Graduation Requirements ]